-Seaton St Paul's C of E Junior School is a Church of England primary school of voluntary controlled status.
-A strong link with St Paul’s Church is maintained.
+Seaton St Paul's C of E Junior School is a Church of England junior school of voluntary controlled status.
+A strong link with St Paul’s Church, Seaton is maintained.

 The school is well supported by the parents of the children who attend the school and is also well supported by members of the local community and St Paul’s Church.

 Links with our local church are very important to us.
 The children have the opportunity to visit the church numerous times throughout the school year whether it be for Christmas performances, Collective Worship or as part of Religious Education.

 Collective Worship is extremely important to us.
 Children love to lead worship at our school; each year group plans and carries out whole school worship at least once a year.

 We also take our planning and delivery of worship to St Paul’s Church in the form of ‘School Sundays’.
 Each year group plans and delivers one special collective worship session in St Paul’s Church.
 This School Sunday is often based around a special Christian time and also reflects the children’s learning in school.
 The congregation are often astounded by the children’s ability to deliver such high class worship.
 More importantly, the children thoroughly enjoy being part of our church community.